-The career page is the hub of your recruiting story.
-It is to talent professionals what a blog is to marketers – the place where people go to find out what you’re all about.
+There are 8 elements that ever career page should include.
+Your Career Page is the hub of your recruiting story.
+It's the place where candidates go to find out what you’re all about.
 Everything you do online for recruiting should point back to the career page.
-Here 8 elements you want to include on your career page to ensure you're optimized for success.
+Here is what you want to include on your career page to ensure you're in position for success.

 - A powerful value statement.
 Prominently displayed to grab a candidate's attention.

 - A paragraph that details the values or mission of your company.
 It should give the candidate a sense of what you're trying to achieve as a company and how the people you're hiring can help contribute to that mission.

 Illustrate the great offerings of your company.

 Include things like 'Theme Fridays', weekly lunches, a 'Fitness Center on Location.'

 Don't limit yourself.
 List as much as you think is relevant.